Analyzing Differentiable Fuzzy Logic Operators: Aggregation

 can be used for formulas in prenex normal form, as then the truth value of the universal quantifiers is not used for another connective.
 Unlike the other aggregators, its codomain is the non-positive numbers instead of $[0, 1]$.
 Furthermore, the log-product aggregator can be seen as the log-likelihood function where we take the correct label to be 1, and thus this is similar to cross-entropy minimization.
 The partial derivatives are

 In contrast to Equation \ref{eq:derivprod}, the values of the other inputs are irrelevant, and derivatives with respect to lower-valued inputs will be far greater as there is a singularity at $x=0$ (i.e. the value becomes infinite).
-We can conclude therefore that the product aggregator is particularly promising as it is nonvanishing almost everywhere and can handle outliers.
+We can conclude therefore that the product aggregator is particularly promising as it is nonvanishing and can handle outliers.
+The log-product aggregator also combines well with the generalized mean aggregator (Equation \ref{deff:p-mean}) for formulas of the form $\forall x \exists y$.
+The logarithm reduces the outer exponentiation, resulting in the derivative $\frac{x_i^{p-1}}{\sum_i x_i^p}$.